Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Anneville is moderately priced compared to other nearby cities and offers a range of services tailored to dementia care.
 While it is more expensive than assisted and independent living, the specialized care and security make it a necessary investment for families seeking appropriate support for loved ones with memory impairments.

-Hill Farm Estate is known for providing memory care in Lebanon county, Pennsylvania.
-It can accommodate no more than 65 dementia residents.
-Hill Farm Estate provides upscale amenities that include customized care plans, assistance with choosing and putting on clothes and help during meal times to any older adults with dementia who reside in Anneville, PA and nearby areas.
-Hill Farm Estate is situated at 200 Kauffman Road, 17003 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+Hill Farm Estate excels at providing memory care in Lebanon county, Pennsylvania.
+It can accommodate a maximum of 65 senior citizens.
+Hill Farm Estate offers luxury amenities that include secure campus to prevent wandering, daily living assistance and puzzles and other memory care activities to any older adults with dementia who reside in Anneville, PA and nearby areas.
+Hill Farm Estate is located at 200 Kauffman Road, 17003 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 (888) 595-9864 SponsoredMemory care in Anneville, Pennsylvania, can be a significant financial concern for families supporting loved ones with Alzheimer's, dementia, or other cognitive impairments.
 Understanding how to navigate payment options, including Medicare, is essential.
 Medicare does not directly cover memory care as it is typically classified under long-term care, which falls outside of Medicare's primary coverage scope.
 However, certain Medicare benefits can assist indirectly with specific services associated with memory care in Anneville, Pennsylvania.